neunhoef/oskar/README.md

 # Oskar

 This is a set of scripts and a container image to conveniently run tests for ArangoDB on linux.
-It only needs the `fish` shell and `Docker` installed on the system.
+It only needs the `fish` shell, `git` and `Docker` installed on the system (for Linux, for Mac you do not need `Docker`).

 ## Initial setup

-Once you have cloned this repo or extracted the release or simply copied the `helper.fish` script, the initial setup is as follows:
+Once you have cloned this repo and have set up `ssh-agent` with a private key that is registered with `github`, the initial setup is as follows (in `fish`, so start a `fish` shell first if it is not your login shell):

     cd oskar
     source helper.fish
-    cloneArangoDB             (or cloneEnterprise if you have access)
+    cloneEnterprise             (or cloneArangoDB if you do not have access)

 This will pull the Docker image, start up a build and test container and clone the ArangoDB source (optionally including the enterprise code) into a subdirectory `work` in the current directory.
 It will also show its current configuration.

+## Choosing branches

+Use

+    switchBranches devel devel

+where the first devel is the branch of the main repository and the second one is the branch of the enterprise repository to checkout.
+This will check out the branches and do a `git pull` afterwards.
+You should not have local modifications in the repos because they could be deleted.

+## Building ArangoDB

+You can then do

+    buildStaticArangoDB

+and add `cmake` options if you need like for example:

+    buildStaticArangoDB -DTARGET_ARCHITECTURE=nehalem

+The first time this will take some time, but then the configured `ccache` will make things a lot quicker.
+Once you have built for the first time you can do

+    makeStaticArangoDB

+which does not throw away the `build` directory and should be even faster.

 ## Choices for the tests

 For the compilation, you can choose between maintainer mode switched on or